Analysis: Five things Corporate America can do besides tweeting to combat racism - Local News 8

 Black Americans make up 17% of America’s essential workforce, according to a Center for Economic Policy Research report released in April.
 The national average salary for essential workers is about $32,000, roughly 18% lower than the average salary for all occupations, according to a recent Business.org study.
 Roughly 19% of African Americans live near or below the poverty line, according to the latest available US Census data.

 Companies like Kroger, Target and Amazon recently have weighed rescinding their temporary “hero pay” wage increases for frontline employees even though the coronavirus pandemic is still ongoing.
-Henry says these companies should make their Covid-19 pay raises permanent if they want to help more black Americans.
+Mary Kay Henry, president of the Service Employees International Union, whose workforce membership of 1.9 million includes roughly one million people of color, says these companies should make their Covid-19 pay raises permanent if they want to help more black Americans.

 “Permanent hazard pay is a good first step to achieving policies that will ensure corporations support the communities they operate in, “she said.